Anatomiclab/GastroFLOW/README.md

 By following this step, you will be able to set up the Python environment with the required dependencies and packages used in the project.

+## Export WSI and extract cellular features from WSI

+To extract the Whole Slide Images (WSI) and cellular features, please follow the steps outlined below:

 ![Image](Figure_QuPath.png)

 Step 1: Export the WSI